jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 ![GEPRC Skip3 HD box](geprc-skip3-hd-review-complete-setup-2.jpg)

-The contents of the box are wrapped in protective foam from all sides and the quad come wrapped in plastic film too.
+The contents of the box are wrapped in protective foam from all sides and the quad comes wrapped in plastic film too.

 ![GEPRC Skip3 HD inside the box](geprc-skip3-hd-review-complete-setup-3.jpg)

-Here is everything you get inside: the [GEPRC Skip3 HD][1] itself, a vtx channel table, FrSky XM+ receiver instructions, GEPRC stickers, 8 bi-blade propellers and a pack of extra items.
+Here is everything you get inside: the [GEPRC Skip3 HD][1] itself, a vtx channel table, FrSky XM+ receiver instructions, GEPRC stickers, 8 3 inch bi-blade propellers and a pack of extra items.

 ![GEPRC Skip3 HD all items included](geprc-skip3-hd-review-complete-setup-4.jpg)